All-charm tetraquarks at hadron colliders: A high-precision fragmentation perspective: NLL/NLO HyF description of tetraquark-jet systems

 with NLO corrections taken from~\cite{Colferai:2015zfa}.
 We adopt a small-cone approximation with $r_J=0.5$, consistent with CMS analyses~\cite{Khachatryan:2016udy,Khachatryan:2020mpd,CMS:2021maw}.

 The remaining term in Eq.~\eqref{CnNLL} is

-Equations~\eqref{CnNLL}–\eqref{LOJEF} fully specify our hybrid-factorization setup.
-The cross section factorizes in the high-energy limit into a convolution between the BFKL Green's function and two off-shell emission functions, which themselves embed collinear dynamics via PDF–FF convolutions.
-The $\NLLp$ notation denotes a NLL resummation matched to NLO accuracy, while the `$+$' indicates additional subleading contributions arising from NLO impact-factor products.
+Equations~\eqref{CnNLL}--\eqref{LOJEF} fully specify our hybrid-factorization setup.
+In the high-energy limit, the cross section factorizes into the convolution of the BFKL Green's function with two off-shell emission functions, which embed collinear dynamics through PDF--FF convolutions.
+The collinear ingredients are treated at NLO accuracy, including DGLAP evolution for both PDFs and FFs.
+The high-energy sector is described within NLL BFKL resummation, namely through the inclusion of the NLO BFKL kernel, which resums next-to-leading logarithms in energy, together with NLO forward-production impact factors entering the off-shell emission functions.
+Accordingly, the $\NLLp$ notation denotes a NLL high-energy resummation consistently matched to NLO collinear dynamics, while the `$+$' indicates additional subleading contributions generated by products of NLO impact factors.

 For comparison, we also consider the LL approximation in the $\MSb$ scheme, obtained by neglecting NLO corrections in both the kernel and emission functions,

 Here, integrations over phase space are understood implicitly.